The main functions of the urinary system include:

 Development of the Bladder and Urethra

-The bladder and urethra of the urinary system are ultimately derived from the cloaca – a hindgut structure that is a common chamber for the gastrointestinal and urinary systems.
+The bladder and urethra of the urinary system are ultimately derived from the cloaca – a hindgut structure that is a common chamber for gastrointestinal and urinary waste.

 In the 4th-7th weeks of development, the cloaca is divided into two parts by the uro-rectal septum:

 - Urogenital sinus (anterior) – divided into three parts:

 - The upper part of the urogenital sinus forms the bladder.

-- The pelvic part forms the entire urethra in females, most of the urethra in males, and some of the female reproductive tract
+- The pelvic part forms the entire urethra and some of the reproductive tract in females, and the prostatic and membranous urethra in males.

 - The phallic/caudal part forms part of the female reproductive tract, and the spongy urethra in males.

 - Anal canal (posterior)

 The urinary bladder is initially drained by the allantois.
-However, this is obliterated during development and becomes a fibrous cord – the urachus.
+However, this is obliterated during fetal development and becomes a fibrous cord – the urachus.
 A remnant of the urachus can be found in adults; the median umbilical ligament, which connects the apex of the bladder to the umbilicus.

-As the bladder develops from the urogenital sinus, it absorbs the caudal parts of the mesonephric ducts (also known as the Wolffian ducts).
-The ureters, which have formed as outgrowths of the mesonephric ducts, enter the bladder separately.
+As the bladder develops from the urogenital sinus, it absorbs the caudal parts of the mesonephric ducts (also known as the Wolffian ducts), becoming the trigone of the bladder.
+The ureters, which have formed as outgrowths of the mesonephric ducts, enter the bladder at the base of the trigone.
 The final structure varies between sexes: